Cuprate/cuprate/CONTRIBUTING.md

 - Runs [`clippy`](https://github.com/rust-lang/rust-clippy) (and fails on warnings)
 - Runs all tests
 - Builds all targets
+- Automatically add approriate [labels](#4-keeping-track-of-issues-and-prs) to your PR

 Before pushing your code, please run the following at the root of the repository: